mineground/mineground-plugin/doc/commands/world.md

   Sets whether PVP (player-versus-player) should be enabled for the current world.
 The value *allowed* means that any player can attack any player, regardless of their own preferences. *disallowed* means that no one will be able to kill no one, whereas *default* means it may be enabled depending on the player's own settings.

++ **/world set readonly** *[value=true, false]*

+  Changes whether the current world should be read-only.
+When enabled, no player, including Management members and server operators, will be able to make changes to the blocks.

 + **/world set rule** *[rule]* *[value=true, false]*

   Enables or disables advanced, name-based settings.
 These are Minecraft's *game rules*, and may change between releases.
 The following rules are available: